A BRIEF HISTORY OF THE INDUSTRIAL REVOLUTION

 The Industrial Revolution Begins

-In the late 18th century everyday life in Britain was transformed by the industrial revolution.
+In the late 18th century everyday life in Britain and later other countries was transformed by the industrial revolution.
 Towns, industry and trade had been growing for centuries but about 1780 economic growth took off.
 The industrial revolution meant a much higher standard of living for ordinary people.
 Britain became much richer as a result of it.

 Technology in the Industrial Revolution

 A number of technological advances made the industrial revolution possible.
 In 1709 Abraham Darby (1677-1717), who owned an ironworks, began using coke instead of charcoal to melt iron ore.
 (It was a much more efficient fuel).
 Darby and his family kept the new fuel secret for a time but in the late 18th century the practice spread.

 From 1712 Thomas Newcomen made steam engines to pump water from coal mines.
 Then, in 1769, James Watt patented a more efficient steam engine and in the 1780s it was adapted to power machinery.
 The first industry to become mechanized was the textile industry.
 In 1771 Richard Arkwright opened a cotton-spinning mill with a machine called a water frame, which was powered by a water mill.
 Then, in 1779, Samuel Crompton invented a new cotton-spinning machine called a spinning mule.
 Finally, in 1785 Edmund Cartwright invented a loom that could be powered by a steam engine.
 As a result of these new inventions, cotton production boomed.